Zucker v. Panitz

 Decided less than three months after the U.S. Supreme Court's 1969 decision in Tinker v.
 Des Moines Indep.
 School District, this case is important mainly for being the first case to apply the then-new "Tinker standard" to student media.

-The principal of New Rochelle High School (NY) had ordered the school's student newspaper editor not to publish an advertisement that opposed the war in Vietnam.
+The principal of New Rochelle High School in New York had ordered the school's student newspaper editor not to publish an advertisement that opposed the war in Vietnam.
 The editor and the student group that placed the ad contested his order, and the court held that under the Supreme Court's recent ruling, the students claim was a valid one.
 "The rationale of Tinker carries beyond the facts in that case," the court said.